MelSaina/MelSaina/README.md

 # Hi there, I'm Melanie Saina 👋
+Hi, my name is Melanie, a tech enthusiast.
+My preferred languages are Java and Python .
+I however hove some experience in a little bit of everything!
 ## GitHub Stats

 <!-- GitHub Stats Chart - You can use an external service like shields.io or a GitHub Action to generate dynamic content -->